petercz1/video_reformatter/README.md

 ## installation

-this is built on a
+this is built on a linux box (Ubuntu )